PierreLyons/NBPHL-tools/README.md

 ## nf-flu_segment_fasta_collator.py

-This script will go through the output of a nf-flu run and collate segment fasta files in one or more multifastas.
+This script will go through the output of a nf-flu run and collate segment fasta files into one or more multifastas.
 These can then be used as input for nextclade.

 Usage example: python nf-flu_segment_fasta_collator.py -i path/to/nf-flu/output